asharmabuckle/spring-cloud-function/README.md

 ### Function Composition

-This branch uses the basic declarative function composition and adds `spring.cloud.function.definition` to the properties to demonstrate compositions (or chairing) of different functions.
+This branch uses the showcases declarative function composition by adding `spring.cloud.function.definition` to the properties to
+compose different functions.

-**Note**: Notice how the function declaration of `uppercase` have changed.
-Without a uniform I/O definitions such a function composition is not possible
+**Note:** Notice how the function declaration of `uppercase` has changed.
+Without a uniform function definitions such a function composition is not possible

 ### Test this branch